You are here

 Gaze at the gorgeous Jefferson Memorial and an array of cherry blossom trees as you glide around the Tidal Basin on either a pedal boat or a swan boat from Tidal Basin Paddle Boats.
 Expect picturesque views of the National Mall as you navigate one of the most scenic areas in the District.

-Located on the Southwest Waterfront, Entertainment Cruises offers sightseeing tours daily, providing stunning visuals of the memorials and monuments from an on-the-water perspective.
+Located on Southwest & The Wharf, Entertainment Cruises offers sightseeing tours daily, providing stunning visuals of the memorials and monuments from an on-the-water perspective.
 Its boats offer lunch and dinner cruises, as well as themed excursions, so your options are plentiful.
-There's also Embark DC, which offers customized tours that depart from the Georgetown waterfront; Potomac Riverboat Company, which offers a variety of narrated cruises on the river, including water taxi excursions; and DC Cruises, which sports 100-passenger tour boats to see the monuments, as well as water taxi tours that connect Georgetown and the National Mall.
+There's also Embark DC, which offers customized tours that depart from the Georgetown waterfront; Potomac Riverboat Company, which offers a variety of narrated cruises on the river, including water taxi excursions; Potomac Paddle Pub, a rain-or-shine pedal boat that doubles as a BYOB booze cruise; and DC Cruises, which sports 100-passenger tour boats to see the monuments, as well as water taxi tours that connect Georgetown and the National Mall.

 DC Ducks offers awesome sightseeing tours on its distinctive amphibious vehicles.
 You start at Union Station, driving past the city’s famous monuments and museums, learning as you go.
 Then, the car turns into a boat, taking you straight into the Potomac River for a thrilling adventure off-land.
 This 90-minute journey is unlike any other tour in the District and a great family-friendly activity.